ivanvorobei/SPStorkController/README.md

 }
 ```

 You only need to add a navigation bar to the main view, it will automatically layout.
-Use style `.stork` in init `SPFakeBarView`.
-It is image preview with Navigation Bar and without it:
+Use style `.stork` in init of `SPFakeBarView`.
+Here is visual preview with Navigation Bar and without it:

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/916cfef888b3e70ca45d1b8b26fba1947421632b/Recources/SPStorkController - Banner.jpg"/>

-For use `SPFakeBarView` you should install [SparrowKit](https://github.com/IvanVorobei/SparrowKit) pod:
+To use `SPFakeBarView` you need to install [SparrowKit](https://github.com/IvanVorobei/SparrowKit) pod:

 ```ruby
 pod 'SparrowKit'
 ```

-### Work with UIScrollView
+### Working with UIScrollView

 If you use `UIScrollView` (or UITableView & UICollectionView) on your controller, I recommend making it more interactive.
-When the scroll reaches the top position, the controller will interactively drag down, simulating a closing animation.
+When scrolling reaches the top position, the controller will interactively drag down, simulating a closing animation.
 To do this, set the delegate and in the function `scrollViewDidScroll` call:

 ```swift
 func scrollViewDidScroll(_ scrollView: UIScrollView) {